Top of the page

 You will probably go home on the day of your surgery.
 If your surgery is more complex, you may spend the night in the hospital.

 It may take 6 weeks or longer before swelling goes down and you have healed enough to return to your normal routine.
-You may not be able to put weight on the foot during those 6 weeks.
+You may be able to put weight on the foot right away, but follow your doctor's instructions.
 You may have some swelling and pain for up to 6 months.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.